th3james/BackboneDiorama/src/commands/generators/model.md

-## generateModel
+## generate model

-    diorama generateModel <ModelName>
+    diorama generate model <ModelName>

 Generates a new Backbone.Model for the given name.
 Generated files are printed in a format suitable for inserting into the src/compile_manifest.json